Airbnb Quickbooks Templates

 7XXXX – Billable Expenses (Expense)$200Kim Sorreno: 462 Atlas Way

-Next, make an entry for the amounts owed to you from the the trust account so it’ll be included at the next month-end payout.
-Optionally, include a 10% markup for coordinating and funding the service.
+Next, record the amount owed to you from the trust account so it can be included in the next month-end payout.
+You may also choose to include a 10% markup for coordinating and funding the service.
 Use the following entry:

 DebitCreditClass Category